Smart Homes & Smart Technology: How They Impact the Rental Market

 We are currently living in a world with smartphones, smart cars, smart televisions and now, smart homes.
 Even though the smart home industry is still developing, people are actually adopting this technology more rapidly than originally imagined.
-So quickly that we are already seeing the next step in this evolution of real estate: smart apartments.
+In fact, we are already seeing the next step in this evolution: smart apartments.

 Millennials are now the largest living generation, surpassing baby boomers for the first time.
 They’ve grown up with constant access to and integration with information technology, and as they enter the home buyer market, they’ve brought their proclivity for “smart tech” with them.
-According to a study from Wakefield Research, 86% of Millenials would pay (about 20%) more for a rental unit with smart technology.
+According to a study from Wakefield Research, 86% of Millennials would pay (about 20%) more for a rental unit with smart technology.
 44% would even sacrifice a parking spot for smart features in their apartment.
-And notably, homeownership across all age groups is simultaneously on the decline, falling to an all time low of 62.9%.
+And notably, homeownership across all age groups is simultaneously on the decline, falling to an all-time low of 62.9%.

 So this is what we know: there are mass amounts of Americans who are willing to pay a significant price for a home with integrated smart technology, but don’t own a home.
 As an apartment or rental home owner, this represents a significant opportunity.
 Upgrading your buildings with smart features will make your rentals more appealing to this new generation of renters and give you a competitive edge.